• Skip to primary navigation

 Get younger children involved in cooking this soup, have them help measure out the tomato puree and the flour.
 They can also help you strip the thyme leaves off the stalks.

-Feed a Crowd with my Chicken Bacon & Vegetable Soup
+Feed a Crowd with my Chicken and Bacon Soup

 This is a great soup to double for guests, or to freeze for another meal - so long as you have a cooking pot large enough.